Skip to main content

 • the parent or carer develops close relationships with healthcare staff, but becomes argumentative if their views are challenged

-• one parent - usually the father - has little or no involvement in the care of the child
+• 1 parent has little or no involvement in the care of the child

-• the parent or carer encourages healthcare professionals to perform painful tests and procedures on the child
+• the parent or carer encourages healthcare professionals to do painful tests and procedures on the child

 Previous cases have found evidence of parents or carers: